bblfsh/documentation/alternatives.md

 for concepts from different programming languages and provide a way to query it.
 Both provide a unified data format.
 And both are language-independent.

-The main difference is that Babelfish preserve all AST nodes including control flow and expressions, while Kythe focuses on class hierarchy, dependencies, etc.
+The main difference is that Babelfish preserves all AST nodes including control flow and expressions, while Kythe focuses on class hierarchy, dependencies, etc.